Market Cap: $460.5M TTM revenue: $100.3M YOY return: +44.96% |

 - As with Planet Labs, Blacksky’s US government sourced revenue should be insulated from foreign competition, since U.S. intelligence and defense agencies award contracts only to US-based companies.
 (However note Satellogic moved from BVI to Delaware just to be eligible for US government satellite surveillance contracts.)
 But international governments sales now drive Blacksky’s current revenue growth.
 Competitors will be going after these customers and will either win it from Blacksky or force prices downward.

 - Blacksky like Planet has worryingly high labor and overhead costs.
-Being only partially vertically integrated by owning half of LeoStella is partly why Blacksky Block-2 satellites cost $3.7m each (without payload).
+Blacksky once disclosed its cost for Block-2 satellites was $3.7m each (without payload).
 This is about 7x more than Satellogic to make a comparable satellite.
 As described, other players with lower cost structure are beginning to build and launching earth imagery satellites.
 Blacksky will require even greater cost-cutting, or else they won’t have much chance to operate profitably unless they win literally *all* U.S. government contract business from Maxar and Planet Labs.

 Blacksky stock seems to caters to those with the same risk tolerance as snake handling preachers in the South.
 According to National Geographic, “Those who believe the word of God will be empowered to safely drink poison and handle venomous snake” — and apparently also buy Blacksky stock.